zed/imunifyav-doc/docs/cli/README.md

 :::tip Notes
 * The hook script field accepts a fully qualified path
-* The hook script requires “execution” (+x) permissions to be set rework
+* The hook script requires “execution” (+x) permissions to be set to work
 * Email notifications available in Imunify360
 :::